grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ac.md

 ### AC-8: System Use Notification

-Display {{ insert: param, ac-08_odp.01 }} to users before granting access to the system that provides privacy and security notices consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines and state that:
+Display system use notification message or banner to be displayed by the system to users before granting access to the system is defined; to users before granting access to the system that provides privacy and security notices consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines and state that:

 Users are accessing a U.S. Government system;